navapbc/template-application-rails/README.md

 If you have previously installed this template and would like to update your project to use a newer version of this application:

-1. Run the [update script](./template-only-bin/update-template.sh) in your project's root directory and pass in the name of this template and the branch, commit hash, or release that you want to update to.
+1. Run the [download and install script](./template-only-bin/download-and-install-template.sh) in your project's root directory and pass in the branch, commit hash, or release that you want to update to, followed by the name of your application directory (e.g. `app-rails`).

     ```bash
-    curl https://raw.githubusercontent.com/navapbc/template-application-rails/main/template-only-bin/update-template.sh | bash -s -- template-application-rails <commit_hash>
+    curl https://raw.githubusercontent.com/navapbc/template-application-rails/main/template-only-bin/download-and-install-template.sh | bash -s -- <commit_hash> <app_name>
     ```

     This script will: